basp/hack/README.md

 Note that during the compilation process all symbolic information is essentially lost so when decompiling you will get back only raw addresses for `@` instructions.

+> Yes, this makes the disassembled output very hard to follow.

 Nevertheless, it can be useful to feed this output back into the assembler to make sure the resulting binary is equivalent to the original (the one that was presumably transpiled from IL).

 ## Summary